-Interesting enough, one of those paintings actually played a part in saving Rothenburg ob der Tauber during World War II.
+Interestingly enough, one of those paintings actually played a part in saving Rothenburg ob der Tauber during World War II.
 The city had already been attacked and the American troops were set to fully destroy Rothenburg because Nazi soldiers were stationed there.
 But, an American general heard this news and remembered the gorgeous painting of the city that hung in his childhood home.

 Not wanting this historic city to be wiped out, he asked for the town to be spared and the Nazis were given the option to surrender in order to save the city.
 And with a strange twist of fate, they accepted – keeping the city from complete destruction.
 The general was even made an honorary citizen.